anushanesargi/CV/README.md

 ## Anusha Nesargi

 I am an innovative, agile, emotive person and proven to be so in all my previous roles.
-I am very open to new experiences not just on a personal front but on a professional front too.
+I am open to new experiences, not just on a personal front but on a professional front too.
-I have worked in various accounting roles for 3 years and later switched to a Reporting Analyst role as I wanted to explore the IT world because of my Computer Science Engineering degree.
+I have worked in various accounting roles for 3 years and later switched to a Reporting Analyst role as I wanted to explore the Technology world because of my Computer Science and Engineering degree.
-I now choose to delve into the developing side of the IT world as it very much appeals to the logical and analytical strength of mine.
+I now choose to delve deep into the developing side of the technology world as it very much appeals to the logical and analytical strength of mine.

 ## Projects